-^{}Option awards are calculated using ISS' Black-Scholes option pricing model.
+\\Option awards are calculated using ISS' Black-Scholes option pricing model.

-date of option.
+averages dividend yield from the IPO date and the grant date of option.
 Dividend yield is based on each dividend divided by the closing stock price on the last business day before the dividend date.
-The calculation excludes the bayouts of special dividends.
+The calculation excludes the payouts of special dividends.
 R Risk Free Rate Dept of Treasury website U.S. Government Bond Yield on the date of grant corresponding to the term of the option.
 For example, if the option has a 10-year term, the risk free rate is the 10-year U.S. Government Bond Yield on the date of grant. Т Term/Expected Life Proxy Full term of the option.
 E Base of Natural Logarithm N/A N/A Ln Natural Logarithm N/A N/A N(x) Cumulative Normal Distribution Function N/A N/A